 • Personality.
 Is this a person you feel understands your vision and communicates well with you and your team?

 • Ability.
 Does the contractor have the reasonable past experience to build your product?
-Also do they have the time, and what is their current workload?
+Do they have the time?
+What is their current workload?

 • Desire.
-It doesn’t have to be a different or unique project, but does the builder grasp its value to you and are they excited to be a part?
+It doesn’t have to be a different or unique project, but does the builder grasp its value to you and are they excited to be a part of this?